 Soprano and Alto Sax or Tenor and Bari Saxophone Duet

 Sonata a Due (TWV 40-111) by Georg Philipp Telemann arranged for Soprano and Alto Sax or Tenor and Bari Saxophone Duet.
 It was originally published in a musical periodical titled “Der getreue Musikmeister” (The Faithful Music Master).
 There are editions of this sonata in several keys.
 The best known is for flute and violin in the key of G major but Telemann also made it available in the key of B flat for recorder and violin, as well as A major for two violas.
-This version is in the key of E flat and is intended for soprano and alto or tenor and bari saxophone duet.
+This version is in the key of F and is intended for soprano and alto or tenor and bari saxophone duet.

 The sonata has four short movements that follow the pattern “slow, fast, slower, faster”.
 It’s not technically difficult and makes a good introduction to Baroque literature for students.
 Its simple melodies and appealing rhythms will make it popular with your audience as well.